First-time buyer checklist

 A home survey is a critical step to get a closer look at the condition of the property you want to buy.
 By hiring an accredited surveyor, you can identify any potential issues and defects of the property that may not be visible at first but might have a negative impact on the home’s value as remedial work will be needed to fix it.
 This can help if you want to negotiate the price with the seller.

-8. Exchange & Completion
+8. Exchange & Complete

 If all of the steps with buying your first property go to plan, it should take a few months from start to finish before you have the keys to your new home (on completion day) and can start a brand new chapter of life.